Transferrin: Role in disease

 A decreased plasma transferrin level can occur in iron overload diseases and protein malnutrition.
-An absence of transferrin results from a rare genetic disorder known as atransferrinemia, a condition characterized by anemia and hemosiderosis in the heart and liver that leads to heart failure and many other complications.
+An absence of transferrin results from a rare genetic disorder known as atransferrinemia, a condition characterized by anemia and hemosiderosis in the heart and liver that leads to heart failure and many other complications as well as to H63D syndrome.

 Studies reveal that a transferrin saturation (serum iron concentration ÷ total iron binding capacity) over 60 percent in men and over 50 percent in women identified the presence of an abnormality in iron metabolism (Hereditary hemochromatosis, heterozygotes and homozygotes) with approximately 95 percent accuracy.
 This finding helps in the early diagnosis of Hereditary hemochromatosis, especially while serum ferritin still remains low.
 The retained iron in Hereditary hemochromatosis is primarily deposited in parenchymal cells, with reticuloendothelial cell accumulation occurring very late in the disease.
 This is in contrast to transfusional iron overload in which iron deposition occurs first in the reticuloendothelial cells and then in parenchymal cells.
 This explains why ferritin levels remain relative low in Hereditary hemochromatosis, while transferrin saturation is high.

 Transferrin and its receptor have been shown to diminish tumour cells when the receptor is used to attract antibodies.
+Transferrin levels have been shown to be a promising indicator for diagnosing ovarian cancer and cancer-associated functional iron deficiency.

 Transferrin and nanomedicine

 Many drugs are hindered when providing treatment when crossing the blood-brain barrier yielding poor uptake into areas of the brain.
 Transferrin glycoproteins are able to bypass the blood-brain barrier via receptor-mediated transport for specific transferrin receptors found in the brain capillary endothelial cells.
 Due to this functionality, it is theorized that nanoparticles acting as drug carriers bound to transferrin glycoproteins can penetrate the blood-brain barrier allowing these substances to reach the diseased cells in the brain.
-Advances with transferrin conjugated nanoparticles can lead to non-invasive drug distribution in the brain with potential therapeutic consequences of central nervous system (CNS) targeted diseases (e.g. Alzheimer's or Parkinson's disease).
+Advances with transferrin conjugated nanoparticles could lead to non-invasive drug distribution in the brain with potential therapeutic consequences of central nervous system (CNS) targeted diseases (e.g. Alzheimer's or Parkinson's disease).